OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 The next step is to actually introduce parallelism into our quicksort program.
 This can be accomplished through the judicious use of OpenCilk's three keywords for expressing parallelism: `cilk_spawn`, `cilk_sync`, and `cilk_for`.

 In this example, we shall make use of just the `cilk_spawn` and `cilk_sync` keywords.
 The `cilk_spawn` keyword indicates that a function (the *child*) may be executed in parallel with the code that follows the `cilk_spawn` statement (the *parent*).
 Note that the keyword *allows* but does not *require* parallel operation.
 The OpenCilk scheduler will dynamically determine what actually gets executed in parallel when multiple processors are available.
-The `cilk_sync` statement indicates that the function may not continue until all `cilk_spawn` requests in the same function have completed. `cilk_sync` does not affect parallel strands spawned in other functions.
+The `cilk_sync` statement indicates that the function may not continue until all `cilk_spawn` requests in the same function have completed.
+The `cilk_sync` instruction does not affect parallel strands spawned in other functions.

 Let us walk through a version of the quicksort code that has been parallelized using OpenCilk.